yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Apache Kafka, Amazon Kinesis Streams, and Twitter's DistributedLog, are log-based message brokers that work like this.

+##### Logs compared to traditional messaging

-The log-based approach trivially supports fan-out messaging, as several consumers can independently read the log reading without affecint each other.
+The log-based approach trivially supports fan-out messaging, as several consumers can independently read the log reading without affecting each other.
 Reading a message does not delete it from the log.
-To eachieve load balancing the broker can assign entire partitions to nodes in the consumer group.
+To achieve load balancing the broker can assign entire partitions to nodes in the consumer group.
 Each client then consumes _all_ the messages in the partition it has been assigned.
 This approach has some downsides.

-* The number of nodes sharing the work of consuming a topic can be at most the number of log partitions in that topic.
+- The number of nodes sharing the work of consuming a topic can be at most the number of log partitions in that topic.
-* If a single message is slow to process, it holds up the processing of subsequent messages in that partition.
+- If a single message is slow to process, it holds up the processing of subsequent messages in that partition.

 In situations where messages may be expensive to process and you want to pararellise processing on a message-by-message basis, and where message ordering is not so important, the JMS/AMQP style of message broker is preferable.
 In situations with high message throughput, where each message is fast to process and where message ordering is important, the log-based approach works very well.

+##### Consumer offsets

-It is easy to tell which messages have been processed: al messages with an offset less than a consumer current offset have already been processed, and all messages with a greater offset have not yet been seen.
+It is easy to tell which messages have been processed: all messages with an offset less than a consumer current offset have already been processed, and all messages with a greater offset have not yet been seen.

 The offset is very similar to the _log sequence number_ that is commonly found in single-leader database replication.
 The message broker behaves like a leader database, and the consumer like a follower.

 If a consumer node fails, another node in the consumer group starts consuming messages at the last recorded offset.
 If the consumer had processed subsequent messages but not yet recorded their offset, those messages will be processed a second time upon restart.

+##### Disk space usage

 If you only ever append the log, you will eventually run out of disk space.
 From time to time old segments are deleted or moved to archive.